Heinrich Heine: Foreign correspondent

 Heine left Germany for France in 1831, settling in Paris for the remainder of his life.
 His move was prompted by the July Revolution of 1830 that had made Louis-Philippe the "Citizen King" of the French.
 Heine shared liberal enthusiasm for the revolution, which he felt had the potential to overturn the conservative political order in Europe.
 Heine was also attracted by the prospect of freedom from German censorship and was interested in the new French utopian political doctrine of Saint-Simonianism.
 Saint-Simonianism preached a new social order in which meritocracy would replace hereditary distinctions in rank and wealth.
 There would also be female emancipation and an important role for artists and scientists.
 Heine frequented some Saint-Simonian meetings after his arrival in Paris but within a few years his enthusiasm for the ideology – and other forms of utopianism – had waned.

 Heine soon became a celebrity in France.
 Paris offered him a cultural richness unavailable in the smaller cities of Germany.
-He made many famous acquaintances (the closest were Gérard de Nerval, Victor Hugo, Hector Berlioz and Franz Liszt) but he always remained something of an outsider.
+He made many famous acquaintances (the closest were Gérard de Nerval, Victor Hugo, Frederic Chopin, Hector Berlioz and Franz Liszt) but he always remained something of an outsider.
 He had little interest in French literature and wrote everything in German, subsequently translating it into French with the help of a collaborator.